dgramirez/c-template-nostdlib/README.md

 to compile for Linux:
   1. fasm -d PLATFORM=LINUX src/entry-x86_64.fasm
   2. cc main-linux.c entry-x86_64.o
+  3. cc ... -i <include>
-  3. cc ... -nostdlib # -lc for platform layer, hoping to change this eventually, though musl is an option
+  5. cc ... -nostdlib # -lc for platform layer, hoping to change this eventually, though musl is an option

 For Windows (Non-XP):
   1. fasm -d PLATFORM=WIN64 src/entry-x86_64.fasm
   2. %CC% entry-x86_64-win32.c entry-x86_64.obj
+  3. /I <Include Dir>
-  3. /link /NODEFAULTLIB
+  4. /link /NODEFAULTLIB /ENTRY:_start /SUBSYSTEM:<subsystem>

 Windows XP is a bit complicated, as you have to set it up yourself (unlike in Visual Studio IDE, where xml files already do the job for you.)
 The important things are as follows:
   1. The Environment Variables are set to use Windows 7 SDK with XP Support
     - Read :config_xp32 and :config_xp64 inside build.bat
   2. When running vcvars batch file, make sure it uses the Win7 SDK w/ XP support version
     - vcvars_ver=14.16
     - Read :detect_msvc inside build.bat
   3. /SUBSYSTEM must exist with a value, and **must** append the correct subsystem version